trapexit/mergerfs/README.md

 race condition but it doesn't handle other situations.
-Rather than attempting to simulate POSIX ACL behavior the proper way to manage this is to use [seteuid](http://linux.die.net/man/2/seteuid) and [setegid](http://linux.die.net/man/2/setegid), in effect becoming the user making the original call, and perform the action as them.
+Rather than attempting to simulate POSIX ACL behavior the proper way to manage this is to use [seteuid](http://linux.die.net/man/2/seteuid) and [setegid](http://linux.die.net/man/2/setegid), in effect, becoming the user making the original call, and perform the action as them.
 This is what mergerfs does and why mergerfs should always run as root.